Chapter 7 vs. Chapter 13 Bankruptcy

 There are a number of different chapters of bankruptcy available to consumers, however, Chapters 7 and 13 of the United States Bankruptcy Code are the most commonly pursued.
 They both carry the objective of getting rid of debt for their filers, but they utilize completely different strategies to achieve that goal.
-Below, our Colorado debt relief team outlines everything you need to know about these two chapters to provide insight into what may be right for you.
+Below, our Centennial debt relief team outlines everything you need to know about these two chapters to provide insight into what may be right for you.

 Chapter 7 bankruptcies are known as “straight” or “liquidation” bankruptcies.
 It is one of the quickest ways of eliminating several types of eligible debts, taking about 4-6 months to complete, and allows for certain assets to substitute monetary payments in order to cancel out any obligations.

 Before debts can be discharged, some pieces of property must be handed over.
 It is worth noting that while there are many cases in which assets do not need to be liquidated at all, there are circumstances where it may be necessary.
 Once the non-exempt assets are turned over, qualifying debts can then be permanently relieved.

 Here is a brief list of some of the most common debts that can be discharged by a Chapter 7 bankruptcy: